Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

 Both \emph{having} articulated beliefs, desires, and intents, and being \emph{able} to ascribe beliefs, desires, and intents to an agent clearly assist in communication between social agents. \citet{Mercier2011} make this point forcefully: evolutionary speaking, the main function of reasoning using knowledge structures \emph{must be} argumentation.

 However, a different outcome might be expected depending whether we take the agent or the observer point of view.
 Traditional experiments on \emph{confirmation bias} in human reasoning consistently show an interesting imbalance between producing and evaluating arguments: when arguing \emph{for} a claim, humans seem to suffer strongly from confirmation bias (i.e. of selectively collecting or remembering evidence), but when arguing \emph{against} the same claim they are capable of refuting weak, biased arguments based on selective use of evidence.
 Mercier and Sperber point out connections between the outcomes of these experiments and the rationality of the process of dialectical argumentation in a court setting, of which one could say that overall it aims (and generally succeeds) at producing truth even if the arguing participants are just trying to win an argument.

-This setting is ruled by the \emph{burden of proof}, the duty to produce evidence for claims \citep{Walton1988}.
-Burdens of proof are systematically allocated to agents based on whether winning the claim improves one’s position, and, when one considers legal norms, burdens of proof can generally be statically allocated to propositions in the condition of a rule.
+The court setting is ruled by the \emph{burden of proof}, the duty to produce evidence for claims \citep{Walton1988}.
+Burdens of proof are systematically allocated to agents based on whether winning the claim improves one's position, and, when one considers legal norms, burdens of proof can generally be statically allocated to propositions in the condition of a rule.
 When considered from the perspective of burden of proof, the charge of irrationality in producing arguments loses its force.
-Instead we wonder how rules become statically connected to communication settings, and which part of a rule exists to serve which interest.
+Instead, we wonder how rules become statically connected to communication settings, and which part of a rule exists to serve which interest.